 Biological Agents Notification

-Under the Safety, Health and Welfare at Work (Biological Agents) Regulations 2013, there is a legal requirement to notify the Health and Safety Authority if working with certain groups of biological agents.
+Under the Safety, Health and Welfare at Work (Biological Agents) Regulations 2013 and 2020, there is a legal requirement to notify the Health and Safety Authority if working with certain risk groups of biological agents.

-Notification is required 30 days prior to commencement of work with respect to the following:
+Notification is required 30 days prior to commencement of work with respect to the use of the following:

 How to Notify